Top 25 Best Stocks for Beginner Investors

 How do you analyze stocks for beginners?

-Start with the UQS Score — a single 0–100 number that combines 29 financial metrics across quality, moat, growth, risk, and valuation.
+Start with the UQS Score — a single 0–100 number that combines 29 financial metrics across six pillars: quality, moat, growth, risk, valuation, and momentum (an optional Pro toggle).
 Scores above 70 indicate strong, all-around companies.
-Then look at the five pillar scores to understand where the company excels and where it's weaker.
+Then look at the individual pillar scores to understand where the company excels and where it's weaker.
 As you learn, explore individual metrics like ROIC (capital efficiency), free cash flow (real cash generation), and debt-to-equity (balance sheet safety).
 The UQS Learn section explains every metric in plain language.

 How many stocks should a beginner buy?